HarukaKinen/Banking-Collaboration/README.md

 ## Disclaimer

 This is a community project.
-Any player mentioned below **is not** associated with any of the banks mentioned and **no one** is employee of them
+Any player mentioned below **is not** associated with any of the banks or companies and **no one** is employee of them

 "osu!" is a trademark of ppy Pty Ltd. Any of the banks mentioned **is not affiliated** with ppy Pty Ltd in any way.